milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Human resources data: This Policy does not describe how we handle Personal Information collected in the context of employment.
 Business-to-business communications: Except as outlined in our EEA+ Privacy Policy below, this Policy does not describe how we collect and use the Personal Information of individuals that act as personnel of organizations with which we transact business or otherwise collaborate.
 For example, our collection and use of information of personnel of educational institutions we provide services to is not covered by this Policy.
 Properties subject to separate privacy notices and surveys: Please be aware that Common Sense Media also maintains certain websites and apps, which are governed by their own privacy notices.
 In addition, surveys are governed by the privacy notices displayed in the survey, which may differ from this Privacy Policy.
 If you are using another Common Sense Media website or app or responding to a survey, please be sure to consult the applicable notice.
-Information Controlled by third parties: This Policy does not apply to information Controlled by third parties (including Payment Services, and affiliates such as Common Sense Media UK.)
+Information Controlled by third parties: This Policy does not apply to information Controlled by third parties (including Payment Services, and affiliates such as Common Sense Media UK and Bandio PBC).
 For information about how independently Controlling third parties handle your Personal Information please refer to their policies.
+The privacy notice for Bandio PBC is available here.

 The Services are operated by Common Sense Media, a nonprofit organization in the United States.
 Please see our separate Terms of Use, which governs the use of the Services.
 Subject to our obligations (if any) under our Terms of Use, we may limit the availability of the Services, in whole or in part, to any person, geographic area or jurisdiction we choose, at any time in our sole discretion.
-Please note that:
+NOTE:

 For Children for whom parental consent is required, aspects of the Children’s Privacy Policy apply.
 Please read our Children's Privacy Policy for information on how we collect, use, and disclose Children's Personal Information in compliance with the Children's Online Privacy Protection Act (“COPPA”) and other applicable laws.
 For individuals who reside in the European Economic Area or United Kingdom (EEA+) the terms of this Policy specific to individuals in the EEA+ are set out in Section VIII (Common Sense Media: EEA+ Privacy Policy).
 Our Services may link to a limited number of third-party websites or applications.
 We are not responsible for the practices of these third-party websites and applications.

 We encourage you to read this Policy before using the Services and not to use the Services if you disagree with any part of this Policy.
 By using the Services or by clicking a box that states that you accept or agree to this Policy, you signify your agreement to this Policy.
 However, acceptance of this Policy does not limit any rights or remedies available to you by law.